-Welcome to Benton County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Benton County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 In it's first census in 1880 there were 11,023 residents listed.
 In the last federal census in 2010 the population was 8,729.
 The county has 409 square miles of area, 2 square miles of which are water (0.46%).

 Benton County MSGHN has many records here on our website.
-Thousands of Benton County marriage records and more.
-Look at the Benton County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Benton County Data links for a list of available data.